-If this is your first time here Click on Create New Account and follow the steps in the Enrolment Instructions.
+If this is your first time here Click on the TRAINING button then Create New Account and follow the steps in the Enrolment Instructions.
 Click here to download a PDF of the Enrolment Instructions.

 Important note: Please use your work email address to set up your account and receive your log in confirmation as Moodle does not support the use of personal email addresses.